puppeteer/puppeteer/docs/api.md

 ### class: JSHandle

 JSHandle represents an in-page javascript object.
-JSHandles could be created with the [page.evaluateHandle](#pageevaluatehandlepagefunction-args) method.
+JSHandles can be created with the [page.evaluateHandle](#pageevaluatehandlepagefunction-args) method.

 ```js
 const windowHandle = await page.evaluateHandle(() => window);